sdiehl/stephendiehl.com/posts/libra.md

 America.

-The current Libra design includes no protocol to comply with consumer protection laws and has clear plan to build one.
+The current Libra design includes no protocol to comply with consumer protection laws and has no clear plan to build one.
 Even worse, from an data architecture the finality of the core authenticated data structure based on a Merkle accumulator state admits no mechanism to build this into the core ledger without a redesign of the core.

 ***